rhart211/DS6306_HW/HW3/README.md

    - Creating a barplot for "college_recent_grads" dataset
    - Writing this data to CSV

-This CSV file created for this homework utilized data from the FiveThirtyEight (https://github.com/rudeboybert/fivethirtyeight)Repo.
+This CSV file created for this homework utilized data from the FiveThirtyEight (https://github.com/rudeboybert/fivethirtyeight) Repo.